ChristianthomasBADOLO/traveling_salesman_roblem_solver_sing_simulated_annealing/README.md

 ## Results

-### The cost evolution over iterations and the optimal path on a map, with cities connected in the order of the optimal sequence.
+### The cost evolution over iterations and the optimal path on a map, with cities connected in the order of the optimal sequence

 ![alt text](results/image-4.png)
 ![alt text](results/image-5.png)